 Canyon Roadhouse: Our full report

-Canon Roadhouse has 24 rooms, built around a couple of small courtyard gardens featuring desert-adapted plants such as the mopane aloe, Euphorbia gregaria and small quiver trees.
+The 24 en-suite rooms here are built in blocks around a couple of small courtyard gardens featuring desert-adapted plants such as the mopane aloe, Euphorbia gregaria, and small quiver trees.
 Simply furnished, yet cool, light and comfortable, all the standard rooms have twin beds beneath a large mosquito net, a small table and chair, and a low armchair.
-Air conditioning, a free-standing electric fan, and tea- and coffee-making facilities are useful extras.
+Air conditioning, electronic safes and tea- and coffee-making facilities are useful extras.
 Bathrooms have a flush toilet, hot/cold shower and a washbasin with a mirror above it.
 Because the rooms share internal walls, you do hear quite a lot of noise from the adjoining rooms and their plumbing.

-Furnished and equipped in similar style to the standard rooms are two spacious family rooms where you’ll find another single bed, and the option of a fourth bed on request.
+Furnished and equipped in similar style to the standard rooms are two spacious family rooms where you’ll find another single bed, with the option of a fourth bed on request.

-Canyon Roadhouse does not have a separate lounge area, but there's plenty of seating in the imaginative and very quirky restaurant, which is filled with old cars, trucks and car parts.
+Canyon Roadhouse has no separate lounge area, but there's plenty of seating in the imaginative and very quirky restaurant, which is filled with old cars, trucks and car parts.
 Look around and you'll spot some wonderful finds from yesteryear, such as a beaten copper kettle on an old gas-burning stove, as well as some newer yet still surprising features.
 Sit indoors or outside on the patio, depending on the weather, or head for a stool at the nearby bar.
 There is free WiFi throughout and a large shop with a wide selection of African curios and a handy ATM.

-The swimming pool at Cañon Roadhouse is a short walk from the main lodge, up a few steps.
+The swimming pool is a short walk from the main lodge, up a few steps.
 From its slightly raised vantage point above the surrounding natural bush, you can swim or relax on a sunlounger while taking in the scenery.